soniaturcotte/soniaturcotte.com/writing/book-roundup-oct-dec-2024.md

   - reading
 ---

-Final book round up for the year!
+Final book round-up for the year!

 I've been experimenting with format this year, from [longer-form narrative](/writing/book-roundup-jan-march-2024/) write ups, [author deepdives](/writing/book-roundup-april-june-2024/) and my classic [‘feeling’ lists](/writing/book-roundup-july-sept-2024/).